 We aim to facilitate access to the juicing process to all members of the community.

 Since their launch, these sessions have been incredibly popular - it is an opportunity to learn about apple varieties, share fruit growing experiences, make delicious juice blends and meet fellow juicers.
-They are run by volunteers and rely on the good will of all the participants involved to ensure the ongoing success.
-In order to effectively realise the sessions, Brendon Orchards Cooperative kindly requests that participants observe the following guidelines:
+They are run by volunteers and rely on the good will of all the participants involved to run smoothly and efficiently.
+We also kindly request that participants observe the following guidelines:

 - Wash the apples before you come.